 The Affordable Water Reforms have been replaced with Local Water Done Well.
-Uncertainty remains as the two pieces of enabling legislation are due in June 2024 and June 2025 respectively.
+Uncertainty remains as the two pieces of enabling legislation are expected mid-2024 and mid-2025 respectively.

 Compliance and consenting changes

 There are potential compliance changes in how stormwater will be managed in the future, as the Government works its way through the new reforms.
 Part of the reform is also acknowledging cultural views around the use and health of water in New Zealand ("Te Mana o te Wai" [The health of Our Wai, The Health of Our Nation]).
 Until Government make a decision, Council will continue to meet current compliance and consenting requirements and manage future compliance and consenting changes.